-6.2 Comparative Evaluation
+B. Comparative Evaluation

-We compared our methods against AMIE [8], a state-of-the-art positive rule discovery system for KBs.
+We compared our methods against AMIE [13], a state-ofthe-art positive rule discovery system for KBs.
 AMIE assumes that the given KB fits into memory and discovers positive rules for every predicate.
 It then outputs all rules that exceed a given threshold and ranks them according to a coverage function.

-Given its in-memory implementation, AMIE went out of memory for the KBs of Table 1 on our machine.
-Thus, we used the modified versions of YAGO and DBPEDIA from the AMIE paper [8], which are devoid of literals and rdf:type facts.
+Given its in-memory implementation, AMIE went out of memory for the KBs of Table I on our machine.
+Thus, we used the modified versions of YAGO and DBPEDIA from the AMIE paper [13], which are devoid of literals and rdf:type facts.
 Removing literals and rdf:type triples drastically reduce the size of the KB.
 Since our approach needs type information (for the generation of G and V and for the discovery of inequality atoms), we run AMIE on its original datasets, while for our algorithm we used the AMIE dataset plus rdf:type triples.
-Last column of Table 4 reports the number of triples added to the original AMIE dataset.
+Last column of Table IV reports the number of triples added to the original AMIE dataset.

 Positive Rules Comparison.
-We first compare against AMIE on its natural setting: positive rule discovery.
-For this setting, we ran RuDiK as follows: we first list all the predicates in the KB that connect a subject to an object.
-We then computed for both subject and object the most popular rdf: type that is not super class of any other most popular type.
+For this experiment we ran RUDIK as follows: we first list all the predicates in the KB that connect a subject to an object.
+We then computed for both subject and object the most popular rdf:type that is not super class of any other most popular type.
 We finally ran our approach sequentially on every predicate, with maxPathLen = 2 (AMIE default setting).
 AMIE discovers 75 output rules in YAGO, and 6090 in DBPEDIA.
 We followed their experimental setting and picked the first 30 best rules according to their score.
 We then picked the rules produced by our approach on the same head predicate of the 30 best rules output of AMIE.